Reporters and columnists from several news organizations, including Baltimore Sun columnist Dan Rodricks, wrote repeatedly about the ex-prisoners.

-Lomax, now 71, spent his early years in Tappahannock, Va., a small town nearly 125 miles from Baltimore.
+Lomax, whose 72nd birthday is Thursday, spent his early years in Tappahannock, Va., a small town nearly 125 miles from Baltimore.
 He moved to Maryland with his family at age 10.
 At 15, he said, he got into some trouble with the law and was charged with robbery and a car theft.

 In 2006, a judge ruled that Lomax’s defense lawyer was ineffective — among other things, the attorney did not offer evidence of arm and foot injuries Lomax had that could have proved his innocence.
 He was released, with the rest of his sentence erased.

 In 2014, the prosecutor, armed with new evidence of faulty witnesses and official misconduct, signed a writ of innocence, which vacated the charges against Lomax and enabled him to petition for compensation.

 While in prison, Lomax earned his GED and an associate degree and started a nonprofit that advocates parole reform.
 After his release, he served on a state task force that made recommendations for setting up rules for awarding compensation to exonerees.

 He said the panel proposed that the state government use the federal model: $50,000 compensation for each year a person served, with awards made in a timely fashion.